-The Jefferson County Innovation Internship Program offers students and recent graduates the opportunity to gain practical work experience by leading technology and business process improvements within local government.
+The Jefferson County Innovation and Digital Transformation Internship Program offers students and recent graduates the opportunity to gain practical work experience by leading technology and business process improvements within local government.
 The summer internships are typically 32 hours per week, and the fall and spring internships are 10-15 hours per week.
 All internships currently pay $20/hour.
 Please apply here or contact us if you're interested or have questions.
 We'd love to hear from you!

 Three types of Innovation Internships are offered: exploratory, industry placement, and class projects.